Calvinbullock/_myHome/README.md

 shmux - a session script by [typecrafts](https://github.com/typecraft-dev/shmux).

 I have my own original version [here](./shScripts/tmux-start.sh), but shmux is much more complete and usable.
-However mine served me well before for about 6 months until I found shmux.
+Mine did serve me well, for about 6 months, until I found shmux.

 ## zshrc
 A minimal zsh set up.